Autheo

 How is Autheo different from Ethereum or Solana?+

 Ethereum and Solana are Layer-1 blockchains focused on consensus, settlement, and smart contract execution.
 Anything else an application needs (identity, storage, compute, AI, developer tooling) has to be assembled from outside services like IPFS, Arweave, Chainlink, The Graph, or wallet providers.
-Autheo is a Layer-0 Operating System with an integrated Layer-1, so AutheoID, DCC, ABW34, THEO AI, and the DevHub are native components rather than external dependencies.
-Autheo also ships post-quantum cryptography (Kyber, Dilithium, Falcon) as a first-class primitive at the identity and key-material layer, which neither Ethereum nor Solana provides natively today.
-For teams, that typically means fewer vendors to integrate and one consistent identity and data model across the entire stack.
+Autheo is a Layer-0 Operating System with an integrated Layer-1, so TheoID, DCC, ABW34, and THEO AI are designed as native components rather than external dependencies, with the DevHub live today and the rest rolling out on mainnet over the coming months.
+Autheo is also building post-quantum cryptography (Kyber, Dilithium, Falcon) as a first-class primitive at the identity and key-material layer, planned as a differentiator neither Ethereum nor Solana provides natively; it is not yet threaded into the live system.
+For teams, the goal is fewer vendors to integrate and one consistent identity and data model across the entire stack.

 What trilemma does Autheo solve?+

 Autheo addresses the blockchain trilemma (the long-standing trade-off between decentralization, security, and scalability) from the perspective of an operating system rather than a single chain.
-Decentralization is preserved through the validator node network and sovereign AutheoID so identity and participation are not controlled by any single issuer.
-Security is reinforced by post-quantum cryptography (Kyber, Dilithium, Falcon) at the identity and key-material layer, which protects assets against both classical and anticipated quantum attacks.
-Scalability is pursued by moving identity, compute, storage, and AI workloads off the execution chain onto purpose-built Layer-0 components, so the Layer-1 is not forced to serve as the universal bottleneck.
+Decentralization is preserved through the live validator node network, with sovereign TheoID rolling out to extend that so identity and participation are not controlled by any single issuer.
+Security is designed to be reinforced by post-quantum cryptography (Kyber, Dilithium, Falcon) at the identity and key-material layer, planned to protect assets against both classical and anticipated quantum attacks as it rolls out on mainnet; it is not yet threaded into the live system today.
+Scalability is pursued by moving identity, compute, storage, and AI workloads off the execution chain onto purpose-built Layer-0 components as those components come online, so the Layer-1 is not forced to serve as the universal bottleneck.
 Quantified performance figures will be published after independent third-party benchmarking rather than stated on the marketing site.

 Is Autheo live?+